 If you are suffering from degenerative disc disease your first priority will be to relieve pain.
 Next you will want to make lifestyle changes to prevent further damage to your discs and even reverse some of the damage.

-Natural Pain Relief for Degenerative Disc Disease
+Natural Cures for Degenerative Disc Disease

 Turmeric is an excellent natural anti-inflammatory.
 2-4 capsules are taken with a glass of water 1-3 times a day.
 The water is important to avoid the risk of constipation.

 1 tablespoon of fresh lemon juice with ¼ teaspoon of baking soda provides vitamins and nutrients to your body and also helps to alkalize the body.
 When your body is acidic, you pain is often more intense.

 Mullein root tincture can be taken internally (1 dropperful in water on an empty stomach 2-3 times a day) or it can be massaged topically into the skin along the spine.
 Mullein root helps to increase the synovial fluid in joints which provides some extra cushion in the joints.

 Warm baths with either Epsom salt (1 cup) or baking soda/citric acid (1/4 cup baking soda and 1/8 cup citric acid) can bring pain relieve and even help to begin the healing process.
 Epsom salt provides magnesium and the baking soda/citric acid bath helps to oxygenate the body as it absorbs the CO2 bubbles.
 Ozone therapy, typically by injection, has been found to reduce pain from degenerative disc disease.1 The oxygenating bath may be an easy home solution if ozone therapy is not an option.